W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 {% endif %}

-5. The mind can make the belief in separation very real and very fearful, and this belief *is* the ‘devil’.
+5. The mind can make the belief in separation very real and very fearful, and this belief *is* the “devil’.
 ²It is powerful, active, destructive and clearly in opposition to God, because it literally denies His Fatherhood.
 ³Look at your life and see what the devil has made.
 ⁴But realize that this making will surely dissolve in the light of truth, because its foundation is a lie.